Programs & Services

 Educational Activities

-In addition to sponsoring the library, providing resources to local groups, hosting the Berne Davis Gardens, establishing a speakers bureau and sponsoring special events, educational activities are incorporated into the regular activities of the FMLCGC.
+In addition to sponsoring the library, providing resources to local groups, hosting the Berne Davis Gardens, providing a speakers bureau and sponsoring special events, educational activities are incorporated into the regular activities of the FMLCGC.

-Beautifying and Enhancing Public Parks
+Beautifying and Enhancing our Gardens

 Partnerships and Community Involvement